marijnh/Eloquent-JavaScript/10_modules.md

 export default ["Winter", "Spring", "Summer", "Autumn"];
 ```

-It is possible to rename imported binding using the word `as`.
+It is possible to rename imported bindings using the word `as`.

 ```
 import {days as dayNames} from "date-names";